asvonavnsnvononaon/ITMT-Issta/README.md

 1. The LLM-based MR Generator automatically extracts MRs from traffic rules use file EXP_1.py.

-2. The Test Scenario Generator creates continuous driving scenarios through image-to-image translation and diffusion-based image editing techniques.
+2. The Test Scenario Generator creates continuous driving scenarios through image-to-image translation and diffusion-based image editing techniques use file EXP_2.py.
-You can try
+(2.1) You can try Paper_images/test_image.png with prompt "You are driving on the road, add a pedestrian on the road" in <a href='https://huggingface.co/spaces/SkalskiP/FLUX.1-inpaint-dev' target='_blank'>FLUX.1 Inpaint Tool</a>.
+Note: As this demo doesn't support mask uploading, you'll need to manually select the mask area in the lower half of the image, including the road and vehicles.
+(2.2) You can then send this image to <a href='https://huggingface.co/spaces/rerun/Vista' target='_blank'>Vista</a> to generate test scenario.
+Note: As this demo is currently unavailable, you'll need to run file EXP_1.py to see the results.
+Here are some example results shown below.